 Here, R is the mirror reflectivity.

 Using Eq.
-(5), the reflective coatings in the SA200 series of interferometers have been designed so that the minimum FR is better than 1.5 times the minimum specified finesse across their entire operating wavelength range for each model (see the table on the product page).
+(5), the reflective coatings in the interferometers have been designed so that the minimum FR is better than 1.5 times the minimum specified finesse across their entire operating wavelength range for each model (see the table on the product page).
 This fixes the first term of Eq.
 (4).

 The second term in Eq.
 (4) involves Fq, which accounts for mirror irregularities that cause a symmetric broadening of the lineshape.
 The effect of these irregularities is a random position-dependent path length difference that blurs the lineshape.
 The manufacturing process that is used to produce the cavity mirrors ensures that the contribution from Fq is negligible in comparison to our specified total finesse for each model.